 Is My Toddler Ready for a Big Kid Bed?

-First and foremost, you always need to do what feels best for your family, but my recommendation is to wait as long as possible before making the switch to a big bed.
+First and foremost, you always need to do what feels best for your family, but I recommend waiting as long as possible before making the transition to a big bed.
 Toddlers between the ages of 2.5 and 3.5 are usually close to being ready but do not be afraid to wait even longer if sleep is going well in the crib!

 So, how do you know if your toddler is ready or not?
-Before going into ways to transition, we first want to establish if they are ready.
+Before going into ways to transition from a crib to a big kid bed, we first want to establish if they are ready.
 This will determine how smoothly the transition goes.
-Some reasons to wait a little longer include:
+Some reasons to wait a little longer include the following:

 Waiting for your toddler to be more developmentally mature where they have the verbal skills to understand the rules of having a big girl/boy bed.
 I call these “sleep manners,” and they include being able to communicate with you clearly.
 This can prevent many bedtime battles.